gmasil/Pokedexer/readme.md

 ### SASS Stylesheets

 Pokédexer uses SASS stylesheets.
-You can automatically let them be compiled ti `*.css` files when you run the maven command
+You can automatically let them be compiled to `*.css` files when you run the maven command

 ```bash
 mvn sass:watch